Kataglyphis/BachelorArbeit/README.md

 - RetargetingGui

-    - Gui support is still under development therefore use the
+    - Qt Gui support is still under development!
+Do not use!

 - Retargeting

-    - Under the main file one finds the different tasks to run (i.e. Simulated Anneling Tester, Visualizer, etc.)
+    - Very simplified GUI gives opportunity to start the calculation of a permutation texture
+    - all textures/visualization pics etc will be saved under the \pictures subfolder

 --------------------
 ## Built With